 livigno in winter

-In the skiing resort ratings, there is no doubt that Livigno ranks as a super-star.
-It is so popular because as a skiing resort, it has it all – good snow throughout the skiing season, good skiing, excellent other snow related activities, nightlife, duty free shopping – all within this small Alpine village which spans 25 km between two borders.
+Livigno is rated as a top skiing resort because it simply has it all – fantastic snow throughout the skiing season, wonderful ski runs, excellent other snow-related activities, great nightlife, duty-free shopping – all within this small Alpine village which spans 25 km between the Italian and Swiss borders.

-Located in its high valley in Italy, bordering Switzerland, Livigno village is 1816m high, while the surrounding slopes tower to 3000m, the Carosello mountain on one side and the Mottolino mountain on the other.
-At this altitude, it is no wonder that Livigno skiers can always rely on good snow conditions.
-The Livigno pistes are usually open in the first week of December, and remain open till two weeks after Easter, having the longest skiing season in Italy.
+Located in a high valley in Italy, bordering Switzerland, Livigno is 1816m high.
+The surrounding slopes tower to 3000m, the Carosello mountain on one side and the Mottolino mountain on the other.
+At this altitude, it is no wonder that Livigno's skiers can always rely on first rate snow conditions.
+The pistes are usually open by the first week of December, and remain open till two weeks after Easter, having the longest skiing season in Italy.

-Skiing for beginners is carried out on the lower slopes, while the more experienced skiers can take to the higher slopes, and ski from one side of the mountain to the other.
+Beginners are taught how to ski on the lower slopes, while the more experienced skiers take to the higher slopes, and ski from one end of the Carosello mountain to the other.

-The upper slopes are easily accessible by persons who have skied before, from the Tagliede cable car and the chairlifts near by, all extremely close to the Miramonti hotel and other hotels and apartments provided by YTC.
+The upper slopes can be easily accessed by persons who have skied before via the Tagliede cable car and the chair lifts nearby, which are all extremely close to the Miramonti hotel and other hotels and apartments provided by YTC.
 For beginners, skiing is concentrated at YTC's facilities at the flattest pistes in Livigno.